 Join us for our inaugural Forsyth Symposium on October 11-12, 2018.
 This year's symposium will feature "The Uncultivable Bacteria" and include two days of talks, posters sessions, and a workshop.
 The primary speakers include Dr. Jill Banfield, the University of California, Berkeley; Dr. Floyd Dewhirst, Forsyth Institute; Dr. Angela Douglas, Cornell University; Dr. Stephen Giovannoni, Oregon State University; Dr. Xuesong He, Forsyth Institute; Dr. Kim Lewis, Northeastern University; Dr. Jessica Mark-Welch, Marine Biological Laboratory, Woods Hole; Dr. Jeffrey Scott McLean, the University of Washington; Dr. Pallavi Murugkar, Forsyth Institute; and Dr. William Wade, King's College London.
 The workshop, held on the second day, will provide all attendees with a demonstration of isolation and culture methods for human oral Saccharibacteria (TM7) with their hosts.
 The methods should be generalizable other phyla within the Candidate Phylum Radiation.
 Twelve preselected symposium participants (with informed consent under an IRB approved protocol) will participate in isolation of Saccharibacteria from their own mouths.
-Please indicate on the registration form below if you wish to apply to participate in the hands-on workshop.

 The Uncultivable Bacteria